Five of the best Champions League second leg comebacks

 In the 75th minute they were handed a lifeline when Andrea Dossena handballed in his own box to concede a penalty.

 Lampard stepped up and held his nerve to drill the spot kick down the middle and send the game into extra time.

 While it’s often the case that 30 minutes of extra time is quite a cagey affair with neither side willing to give an inch to their opponents, it was not the case here.

 Chelsea had the momentum and pushed on for the winner.

 It came right at the end of the first period when Drogba played a low cross into fullback Branislav Ivanovic who rushed in to fire his shot into the roof of the net and break Napoli hearts.

 Chelsea were through to the quarterfinals and two months later would beat Bayern Munich on penalties to lift the trophy.

 First leg: AC Milan 2 Barcelona 0, second leg: Barcelona 4 AC Milan 0 – aggregate 4-2

 It’s not Barcelona overturning a 4-0 deficit but it is the Catalans winning 4-0 in a second leg.
-If they can manage to do that in three weeks time they’ll at least send the game into extratime.

 In 2013 Barca were still coming to terms with the exit of Guardiola after claiming Champions League titles in both 2009 and 2011.